CoteDave/CoteDave.github.io/ts_call_center.md

 ### 2. Model
 * Forcasting: Ensemble of FbProphet, ThymeBoost and a custom model to learn temporal structure and calculate the forecast.
+* Calculate the seasonal daily distribution of calls.
+* Dispatch forecasted call volume according to daily proportions, by slice of 30 minutes.
-* Workforce Planinng: ErlangC algorithm
+* Workforce Planinng: Apply ErlangC algorithm on each slice of 30 minutes

 [Back](https://cotedave.github.io/)